Skip to main content

 • Grade A African sisal

-• Spider2 radial wiring (30% thinner)
+• Spider2 radial wiring (30% thinner than standard)

-• Staple-free construction
+• Staple-free construction throughout

 • WDF specification compliant